 And the king gave three men prominent positions within his administration.
 (They were made “administrators over the province of Babylon.”
 Daniel 2:49.)
 But there’s always a catch…

 In this case the catch was that King Nebuchadnezzer had a giant golden statue of himself built.
 Then he ordered that all his subjects bow down and worship it – him – whenever they heard “the sound of the horn, pipe, lyre, trigon, harp, drum, and entire musical ensemble.”
 Daniel 3:5,7.
-(The giant golden statue can be seen in the distance in the painting above.)

 The king further ordered that “whoever does not fall down and worship shall immediately be thrown into a furnace of blazing fire.”
 Daniel 3:6.
 And so – to make a long story short – Shadrach, Meshach and Abednego refused to fall down and worship a foreign “god,” and especially because Nebuchadnezzar was a mere man himself.